As the icy cover melts away, the Jefferson River, which is fed by springs, wakes up from its slumber.

 Experienced anglers fishing with large, articulated streamers in yellow or white will consistently move a few large fish when river levels are stable or dropping.
 Cold water temperatures keep the trout rather lethargic, so big number days are rare.

-The Jefferson River is a favorite among our seasoned team of Bozeman fly fishing guides.
-However, the river fishes inconsistently at any time, and more so in the spring with constantly changing water conditions.
+The Jefferson is a favorite among our seasoned team of Bozeman fly fishing guides.
+However, the river is inconsistent at any time, more so in the spring with constantly changing water conditions.

 There are many other choices near Bozeman for guided Montana fishing trips in April.
 The Madison and Yellowstone Rivers offer more consistent fishing and can also provide solitude this time of the year.

 When Jefferson River conditions - in April - are stable with good water clarity and steady flows, we will present the river as an option to our most experienced visiting anglers.
-The fishing tends to be “boom or bust” on the Jefferson River, so it is not always a good choice for most anglers.
+The fishing here tends to be “boom or bust”, so it is not always a good choice for most anglers.
+With over two decades of experience outfitting Montana fly fishing trips near Bozeman, we are always try to put our guests on the best water to match their skills and interests - the Jefferson is not for everyone.